camunda/camunda-docs-manual/content/reference/rest/process-definition/get-start-form-key.md

 GET `/process-definition/{id}/startForm`

-GET `/process-definition/key/{key}/startForm` (returns the key of the start form for the latest version of process definition which belongs to no tenant)
+GET `/process-definition/key/{key}/startForm` (returns the key of the start form for the latest version of the process definition which belongs to no tenant)

-GET `/process-definition/key/{key}/tenant-id/{tenant-id}/startForm` (returns the key of the start form for the latest version of process definition for tenant)
+GET `/process-definition/key/{key}/tenant-id/{tenant-id}/startForm` (returns the key of the start form for the latest version of the process definition for tenant)

 # Parameters